 Why do travelers choose to sign up for both Clear and TSA PreCheck?

 Consider these extra perks if you decide to obtain both.
-While TSA PreCheck can only help you get through airport security faster, Clear can help you get into stadiums, venues, and airports.
+While TSA PreCheck can only help you get through airport security faster, Clear can help you enter stadiums, venues, and airports.

 Additionally, Clear’s new Health Pass allows travelers to submit their COVID-19 immunization status as well as any recent negative test results, potentially reducing or eliminating any needed quarantine time following your trip.